Protected areas of Tasmania

 Protected areas of Tasmania consist of protected areas located within Tasmania and its immediate onshore waters, including Macquarie Island.
 It includes areas of crown land (withheld land) managed by Tasmanian Government agencies as well as private reserves.
-As of 2016, 52% of Tasmania's land area has some form of reservation classification, the majority is managed by the Tasmania Parks & Wildlife Service (about 42% of total Tasmanian land area).
+As of 2016, 52% of Tasmania's land area has some form of reservation classification, the majority is managed by the Tasmania Parks and Wildlife Service (about 42% of total Tasmanian land area).
 Marine protected areas cover about 7.9% of state waters.